jeffh/Fox/docs/source/tutorial.rst

 And that's most of the power of Fox.
 You're ready to start writing property tests!

-If you want read on, read more about :ref:`generators`.
+If you want read on, read more about the core of Fox's design: :ref:`generators`.

 .. _Queue: http://en.wikipedia.org/wiki/Queue_(abstract_data_type)
 .. _state machine: http://en.wikipedia.org/wiki/Finite-state_machine